 \subsection{Control of Energy Storage}

-Energy storage techniques used in power grids typically include battery energy storage (BES), supercapacitor storage, flywheel storage, superconducting magnetic energy storage, and pumped hydro-storage \cite{6922604}.
+Energy storage techniques used in power grids typically include Battery Energy Storage (BES), supercapacitor storage, flywheel storage, superconducting magnetic energy storage, and pumped hydro-storage \cite{6922604}.
 Reference \cite{6922604} introduces the past and present of these storage techniques.
 Energy storage can play a part in providing grid operation services, such as frequency regulation, and peak shaving, which aims to eliminate short-term demand spikes that increase grid operation costs and jeopardize grid security.
 Taking BES as an example, some ISOs and RTOs have established a pay-for-performance regulation market where BES participants can obtain financial rewards by providing charging and discharging services in a timely manner \cite{8383984}.
-An ISO can issue regulation signals to all BES participants at each time slot, and each BES participant has the freedom to choose dispatch power at each time slot as well as the BES participation capacity.
 Strategies of using BES for grid frequency regulation are proposed in \cite{8383984,5109519,8935195,zecchino2021optimal}, while \cite{8027056} proposes a scheme that leverages BES for both peak shaving and frequency regulation.

-As the costs of storage technologies continue to decrease and penetration of variable renewables grows, there is a need to consider the potential of energy storage in all aspects of the grid from planning to operations.
-Already we are seeing tremendous interest from developers in terms of the generation queues of ISOs where battery storage is combined with other technologies (usually solar) to form Hybrid Power Plants \cite{eia2021battery}.
+As the costs of storage technologies continue to decrease and the penetration of variable renewables grows, there is a need to consider the potential of energy storage in all aspects of the grid from planning to operations.
+Already there has been tremendous interest from developers in terms of the generation queues of ISOs where battery storage is combined with other technologies (usually solar) to form Hybrid Power Plants \cite{eia2021battery}.